Privacy Policy

 9.1 Compliance Monitoring

-The Privacy Officer will conduct regular reviews of website data collection points and data handling practices to ensure ongoing compliance with this policy.
+The Privacy & Compliance Officer will conduct regular reviews of website data collection points and data handling practices to ensure ongoing compliance with this policy.
 This may include periodic log reviews and assessments of third-party service providers.

 9.2 Reporting Protocols